Note: these installation instructions are also available in executable

 It is a good idea to leave SELinux enabled and enforcing, particularly with a web server accessible from the Internet.
 At a minimum the following SELinux labeling should be done for Nominatim:

-You need to create a minimal configuration file that tells nominatim the name of your webserver user and the URL of the website:
+You need to create a minimal configuration file that tells nominatim the name of your webserver user:

 Nominatim is now ready to use.
 Continue with importing a database from OSM data.